 Available free online.
 RACGP Category 2 QI&CPD points available when you complete the evaluation.

 GP Symposium 2018

-Functional bowel disease - the four pillars of treatment of IBS explained.
+Functional bowel disease: the four pillars of treatment of IBS explained - Dr Chamara Basnayake.

-Fatty Liver - making the diagnosis, when to worry and what treatment works.
+Fatty Liver: making the diagnosis, when to worry and what treatment works - Dr Marno Ryan.

 Pills or Pot, Placebo or Panacea: pain management in an era of opiate misuse - Barbara Walker Centre for Pain Management.